 Highly sophisticated electronics which transmit performance data back to a team's pit.

-A car or driver’s absolute upper limit, as fast as either can possibly go.
+A car or driver’s absolute upper limit, as fast as either can go.

-A braking technique which requires a race driver to apply brake pedal pressure as hard and late as possible without locking the tires and without affecting the racing line, turn-in, or apex.
+A braking technique that requires a race driver to apply brake pedal pressure as hard and late as possible without locking the tires and without affecting the racing line, turn-in, or apex.

-A safety barrier usually constructed of tires which are either stacked in a specific manner or fastened together so as to provide maximum protection from solid walls or other detrimental environments (such as wooded areas).
+A safety barrier usually constructed of tires that are either stacked in a specific manner or fastened together to provide maximum protection from solid walls or other detrimental environments (such as wooded areas).

 The gas pedal.

 Looking at the car from the front, the amount the tires are turned in or out.
 If you imagine your feet to be the two front tires of a race car, standing with your toes together would represent toe-in.
 Standing with your heels together would represent toe-out.

 The amount a car accelerates at high speeds or in its highest gear.